PP-19 Bizon: History

+Victor called the Bizon "The Woman's Gun" due to it being light with no recoil.

-The Bizon was developed at the request of the Russian Ministry of Internal Affairs (MVD) and is primarily intended for counter-terrorist and law enforcement units that need fast and accurate fire at close ranges.
-It features a distinctive helical magazine under the barrel that can hold 64 rounds.
-Prototypes were trialed by the Special Equipment Research Institute in 1995 where they outperformed several competitors, and the weapon was accepted into service on 28 December 1996.
+The Bizon was developed at the request of the Russian Ministry of Internal Affairs (MVD) and is primarily intended for counter-terrorist and law enforcement units that need accurate fire at close ranges.

-The Bizon is issued to armed response units of the Federal Security Service (FSB) and Ministry of Justice in Russia.
-It was used in combat operations against separatists in the North Caucasus region, namely Chechnya and Dagestan.
-The Bizon has been largely replaced by the PP-19-01 Vityaz in Russian service, which was developed directly from the design of the Bizon, due to reliability issues with the helical magazine.
+Prototypes were trialed by the Special Equipment Research Institute in 1995 where they outperformed several competitors.
+The weapon was accepted into service on 28 December 1996.

 Design details

 The Bizon is a lightweight selective fire weapon that fires from a closed bolt, a feature that enhances the gun's practical accuracy.

-The weapon has a notably large magazine capacity.
+The weapon has a notably large magazine capacity for the size of it, made possible by the uncommon helical design of the magazine.

-It is based on the AKS-74 and features a 60% parts commonality with the AK-74 assault rifle.
+It is based on the AKS-74u and features a 60% parts commonality with the AK-74 assault rifle.

 Chambered for the standard Russian 9×18mm Makarov pistol cartridge, the gun will also fire a new high-impulse armor-piercing 57-N-181SM round.

 Operating mechanism

 The Bizon uses a simple straight blowback method of operation; an unlocked breech system reduces cost and build complexity.

-The Bizon's operating cycle is characterized by a very short recoil stroke; standard 9×18mm ammunition will only drive the bolt partially to the rear of the receiver and results in a cyclic rate of 700 rounds per minute.
+The Bizon's operating cycle is characterized by a very short recoil stroke; standard 9×18mm ammunition will only drive the bolt partially to the rear of the receiver and results in a cyclic rate of 680 rounds per minute.

 High-impulse ammunition drives the bolt all the way to the end of the receiver, lightly striking the receiver wall.

-A rate of fire of 650–680 rounds per minute is the result.
-This has the effect of reducing perceived recoil and increasing firing stability and hit probability.
+A rate of fire of 700–750 rounds per minute is the result.
+Due to the slow cyclic rate, it has the effect of reducing perceived recoil and increasing firing stability and hit probability.